John Culver: Early life and education

 Culver was born in Rochester, Minnesota, on August 8, 1932, the son of Mary C. (Miller) and William C. Culver.
 He moved as a child with his family to Cedar Rapids, Iowa.

-Culver graduated from both Harvard University and Harvard Law School.
+Culver graduated from both Harvard University and the Harvard Law School.
 As an undergraduate, he played fullback on the Harvard Crimson football team with future U.S. Senator Ted Kennedy.
 He was drafted by the Chicago Cardinals in the 27th round of the 1954 NFL draft.
 Rather than try out for professional football after graduating, Culver attended Emmanuel College, Cambridge, as the Lionel de Jersey Harvard Scholar.

 After his return to the U.S., he served in the military as a captain in the United States Marine Corps from 1955 to 1958.

-In 1978 Culver was inducted into the Harvard Football Hall of Fame.
+In 1978, Culver was inducted into the Harvard Football Hall of Fame.

 Career

 Culver became active in politics, working as a legislative assistant for Senator Ted Kennedy, his former Harvard classmate, in 1962.
 He began his law practice in Iowa a year later.
 In 1964, he ran against Republican U.S. Representative James E. Bromwell.
-With President Lyndon Johnson's landslide victory, many Democrats, including Culver, were carried to victory.
+With President Lyndon B. Johnson's landslide victory, many Democrats, including Culver, were carried to victory.

 In 1974, Culver ran for the U.S. Senate, narrowly defeating David M. Stanley with 52% of the vote for the seat left open by the retirement of Harold E. Hughes.
-Culver served one term in the Senate, from 1975 until 1981.
+Culver served one term in the U.S. Senate, from 1975 until 1981.
 With Ronald Reagan's national victory as president, Culver was defeated in 1980 by Republican Chuck Grassley, taking 46% of the vote to Grassley's 53%.

 In 2000, Culver co-wrote American Dreamer, the first comprehensive biography of Henry A. Wallace.

 Culver was a featured speaker at the August 28, 2009, memorial service for Ted Kennedy, speaking as his Harvard classmate and teammate, Senate colleague, and longtime friend.

 Until January 31, 2011, Culver was the interim director of the Institute of Politics at the John F. Kennedy School of Government at Harvard University.
-He was succeeded by former Kentucky Secretary of State Trey Grayson.
+He was succeeded by former Secretary of State Trey Grayson.
 Culver remained on the board of advisers as director emeritus.